 142.In order to promote transparency and accountability your Company has implementedthe provisions of the RTI Act 2005 in its true letter and spirit and an appropriatemechanism has been set up in the Company with a dedicated centralised RTI Cell to provideinformation to the citizens under the provisions of this Act.
 All the RTI applications andthe appeals received both online and offline during the year 2020-21 have been processedand information was provided in a time bound manner as stipulated in the Act.

 143.There have been no instances of non-compliance by the Company.
 No penalties orstrictures were imposed on the Company by any statutory authority during the last threeyears with respect to RTI.

 144.The Cochin Shipyard Vigil Mechanism and Whistle Blower Policy of CSL adopted by theBoard of Directors at their 228th Meeting held on December 14 2016 was functioning as theVigil Mechanism of CSL.
 Further in line with the guidelines on Corporate Governance forCentral

 Public Sector Enterprises issued by the Department of Public Enterprises CSL hadadopted Fraud Prevention and Detection Policy at the 214th Board Meeting held on

 September 16 2014.
 Since the larger objective of both policies was similar CSLadopted a combined policy viz.

 Whistle Blower and Fraud Prevention Policy at the 252nd Board Meeting held on November12 2019.
 The Whistle Blower and Fraud Prevention Policy of CSL is available at the linkhttps://cochinshipyard.in/Investors

 Particulars of loans guarantees or investments

-a) given any loan to any person or other body corporate;
+a) given any loan to any person or other body corporate except as stated below;

 b) given any guarantee or provided security in connection with a loan to any other bodycorporate or person; and